Jonas Forshell

 Aug 2023 - Mar 2025

 Lendo is a loan broker operating in a regulated space where conversion and compliance have to coexist.
 My focus was the business loans and insurance vertical, where the user journey is long, the integrations are complex, and the stakes of a broken flow are high.
+Much of my work in this role was around improving customer flows without breaking compliance or underlying integrations.

 I also worked closely with CRO around experiments and iterative improvements in the customer journey, and set up lightweight Slack-to-Jira automations that made it easier for the team to capture bugs and follow-up work.